ZSShen/MeltingPot/README.md

 $ cmake .. -DCMAKE_BUILD_TYPE=Debug|Release
 $ make
 ```
  Note that we have two build types.
 For debug build, the relevant debug flags are turned on
  for compiler, and the binary should locate at `/engine/bin/debug/cluster`.
 For release
  build, the optimized binary should locate at `/engine/bin/release/cluster`.

-To build the plugin independently, I just use the file slicing plugin to illustrate the approach.
+To build the plugin independently:
-Note that the other two plugins can be built with the same way:
 ``` sh
 $ cd plugin/slice
 $ ./clean.py --rebuild